unwastefultoday/DATA_ANALYTICS/README.md

-A repository for Data Analytics projects taken up by me.
+A repository for Data Science and Analytics projects taken up by me.